LiChiehLin/GMTSAR_gadgets/ResampleGrd/Readme.md

 2. Modify the variables in *Resamp.csh*
 3. Execute the code `csh Resamp.csh`

+##### Resampled grds will have suffix `_resamp.grd`
 -----
-2 variables need to be modified:
+3 variables need to be modified:
+- grddir: The directory you put the grds in
 - grd: The names of the grds.
-2 or more is fine (Omit the suffix .grd)
+2 or more is fine **(Omit the suffix .grd)**
 - mode (When you have multiple different increments):
-  - 1: from coarse pixel spacing to fine pixel spacing
+  - 1: from fine pixel spacing to coarse pixel spacing
-  - 2: from fine pixel spacing to coarse pxiel spacing
+  - 2: from coarse pixel spacing to fine pxiel spacing